rhayman/ephysiopy/docs/api/ephysiopy/common/rhythmicity/index.rst

       Calculates the modulation index of theta and gamma oscillations.
-      Specifically this is the circular correlation between the phase of theta and the power of theta.
+      Specifically, this is the circular correlation between the phase of theta and the power of theta.

-      :param sig: The LFP signal
+      :param sig: The LFP signal.
+If None, uses the signal provided during initialization.
-      :type sig: np.array
+      :type sig: np.array, optional
-      :param nbins: The number of bins in the circular range 0 to 2*pi
+      :param nbins: The number of bins in the circular range 0 to 2*pi (default is 20).
-      :type nbins: int
+      :type nbins: int, optional
-      :param forder: The order of the butterworth filter
+      :param forder: The order of the Butterworth filter (default is 2).
-      :type forder: int
+      :type forder: int, optional
-      :param thetaband: The lower/upper bands of the theta freq range
+      :param thetaband: The lower and upper bands of the theta frequency range (default is [4, 8]).
-      :type thetaband: list
+      :type thetaband: list, optional
-      :param gammaband: The lower/upper bands of the gamma freq range
+      :param gammaband: The lower and upper bands of the gamma frequency range (default is [30, 80]).
-      :type gammaband: list
+      :type gammaband: list, optional
-      :param plot: Show some pics or not
+      :param plot: Whether to plot the results (default is True).
-      :type plot: bool
+      :type plot: bool, optional

+      :returns: The modulation index.
+      :rtype: float

+      .. rubric:: Notes

+      The modulation index is a measure of the strength of phase-amplitude coupling between theta and gamma oscillations.